KC7-Foundation/kc7_data/envolvelabs_cyberwarcon/envolvelabs.xyz.md

 ![tag_add1 (1)](https://github.com/KC7-Foundation/kc7_data/assets/9474932/e2efea45-4a75-452b-82dd-8d1f6b5f116d)

-Or, alternatively, from selecting the node and clicking the “Add Tags” button on the Details pane on the right hand side:
+Alternatively you can select the node and click the _Add Tags_ button on the **Details** pane on the right-hand side:

 ![tag_add2 (1)](https://github.com/KC7-Foundation/kc7_data/assets/9474932/f840e27a-094c-456a-8a47-7fefa80cb9b6)

-Once you’ve applied the tag, you’ll see it appear in the Detail pane view for the tagged node.
-You can remove the tag by clicking on it in the Details pane and selecting “Remove full tag” from the menu:
+Once you’ve applied the tag, you’ll see it appear in the **Details** pane view for the tagged node.
+You can remove the tag by clicking on it in the **Details** pane and selecting _Remove full tag_:

 ![tag_remove (1)](https://github.com/KC7-Foundation/kc7_data/assets/9474932/b8c65166-3ab7-45cb-a4b2-764dbc2d2b17)